adakartova-afk/sql-powerbi-sales-analysis/README.md

+## Key Finding

+The business is experiencing rapid revenue growth, exceeding 1M in peak months, but is critically dependent on new customers, with retention at only ~3%, creating a major long-term sustainability risk.

+---

 ## Business Problem

 The company experiences fluctuating revenue and lacks clear visibility into customer behavior, product performance, and retention.

-The goal of this analysis is to identify key revenue drivers, evaluate customer value, and uncover opportunities for growth and retention improvement.
+The goal of this analysis is to identify key revenue drivers, evaluate customer value, and uncover opportunities for sustainable growth and retention improvement.

 ---